Guatemalan Civil War: List of massacres perpetrated by the EGP in FTN

 According to a report by the rightist magazine "Crónica", there were 1258 guerrilla actions against civilians and infrastructure in Guatemala, including more than two hundred murders, sixty eight kidnappings, eleven bombs against embassies and three hundred twenty-nine attacks against civilians.
 Almost all guerrilla massacres occurred in 1982 when further militarization reigned and there was widespread presence of PAC in communities; many of them were victims of non-cooperation with the guerrillas and in some cases they came after a previous attack by the PAC.
-In the massacres perpetrated by the guerrillas there is no use of informants, or concentration of population, or separation of groups; also, there are no recounts of rape or repetitive slaughter.
-There are cases of razed villages and less tendency to mass flight, even though it occurred in some cases.
+In the massacres perpetrated by the guerrillas, there is no use of informants, systematic concentration of the population, or separation of specific groups; also, there are no recounts of rape or repetitive slaughter.
+While some villages were razed, there was less of a tendency towards mass flight of the victims, even though it still occurred in some cases.
 The use of lists was also more frequent.

 In a publication of the Army of Guatemala, sixty massacres perpetrated by the EGP were reported, arguing that they were mostly ignored by REHMI and the Historical Clarification Commission reports.
 It is also reported that in mid-1982, 32 members of "Star Guerrilla Front " were shot for not raising the EGP flag.